Lockoo/HealthApp-Spring/README.md

 Hibernate used as ORM-Tool for administration of MySQL DB

-HealthApp-Angular frontend as Submodule
+Submodule [Healthapp-Angular](https://github.com/Lockoo/HealthApp-Angular) frontend to make calls to the App

 # Running the App with Docker Compose

-Running the App is as simple as running docker-compose up in the root directory! (pulling the image from locko/healthapp-spring)
+Running the App is as simple as running 'docker-compose up' in the root directory! (pulling the image from locko/healthapp-spring)

 A MySQL-Server will be started and initialized with a scheme.